Magnetocalorics of singlet ground state induced moment magnets: The singlet-singlet CEF model in an external field

 \section{The singlet-singlet CEF model in an external field}

-A lot of qualitative understanding of induced singlet ground state magnetism may be derived from the simple singlet-singlet CEF model.
-As mentioned above it has been investigated before in particular in context with Pr- metal and Pr compounds as well as U-compounds in lower than cubic, e.g. uniaxial site symmetry.
-In these cases the non-Kramers $4f^2$ or $5f^2$ configurations frequently lead to singlet CEF ground states.
-Without field its thermodynamic, quantum critical and dynamical properties have also been investigated in detail in connection with other common singlet-doublet or -triplet CEF systems \cite{thalmeier:24}.
-The two singlet model in pseudo-spin representation may be written as \bea H=\De\sum_iS_{zi}-m_s^2I_0\fs\sum_{\la ij\ra}S_{xi}S_{x_j}-m_sh\sum_iS_{xi} \eea where the pseudo spin states with $S_z=\pm\fs$ correspond to the CEF ground state $|0\ra\equiv |-\fs\ra$ and $|1\ra\equiv |+\fs\ra$ at energies $-\frac{\De}{2}$ and $+\frac{\De}{2}$, respectively.
+{\BLU The localized states of 4f and 5f electron shells can approximately be characterized by a total angular momentum (J) multiplet.
+The action of the crystalline electric field (CEF) splits it into a sequence of CEF sub- multiplets depending on the site symmetry of the f element \cite{lea:62,hutchings:64}.
+For non-Kramers ions (integer J=4,6,8) it is possible that the lowest energy states are two singlets.
+This can occur generally in uniaxial or lower site symmetries \cite{thalmeier:21,thalmeier:24}.
+A list of material examples is given in Sec.~\ref{sec:materials}.
+A lot of qualitative understanding of induced singlet ground state magnetism may be derived from this simple singlet-singlet CEF model.
+As mentioned in the introduction it has been investigated in particular in context with (J=4) $4f^2$ Pr and $5f^2$ U intermetallic compounds in sufficiently low site symmetry.} Without field the thermodynamic, quantum critical and dynamical properties of the two singlet model have also been studied in detail in connection with other common singlet-doublet or -triplet CEF systems \cite{thalmeier:24}.
+The two singlet model in pseudo-spin representation may be written as \bea H=\De\sum_iS_{zi}-m_s^2I_0\fs\sum_{\la ij\ra}S_{xi}S_{x_j}-m_sh\sum_iS_{xi}, \eea where the pseudo spin states with $S_z=\pm\fs$ correspond to the CEF ground state $|0\ra\equiv |-\fs\ra$ and $|1\ra\equiv |+\fs\ra$ excited state at energies $-\frac{\De}{2}$ and $+\frac{\De}{2}$, respectively.
 Here $m_s=\la 0|J_z|1\ra$ is the matrix element of the physical 4f-shell total angular momentum $J_z$ between the two CEF states.
 In the $(|0\ra, |1\ra)$ subspace $J_{x,y}$ have not matrix elements.
 In the pseudo spin representation $S_x$ takes over the role of $J_z$, i.e. $J_z\rightarrow m_sS_x$ and likewise $S_{y}$ does not appear in the above Hamiltonian.
 Furthermore $h=g_J\mu_BH$ where $g_J$ is the Land\'e factor and H the strength of the external field oriented along physical (uniaxial) z-direction.
 The effective exchange interaction is given by $I_e=z|I_0|$ where $I_0$ is the nearest-neighbor (n.n.) exchange constant and z the coordination number.
 We use the convention $I_0 > 0$ for ferromagnetic (FM) exchange and $I_0<0$ for antiferromagnetic (AFM) exchange.